YazenJO/SprintCodeV1-O/README.md

 This project is licensed under the MIT License.

+## 🏗️ Architecture & Design Patterns

+This project implements professional software engineering patterns:

+- **Service Layer Pattern**: Separation of business logic from UI
+- **Dependency Injection**: Flexible, testable service architecture
+- **Abstract Factory**: Pluggable AI service providers
+- **Model-View Pattern**: Clear separation of data and presentation
+- **Encapsulation**: Private fields with controlled access
+- **Composition**: Building complex objects from simpler ones

+See `PROJECT_WORKFLOW.md` for detailed architecture documentation.

 ## ⚠️ Important Notes

-- Files must be publicly accessible on Google Drive ("Anyone with the link")
-- No files are stored on our servers - everything is processed in real-time
+- No files are stored on servers - everything is processed in real-time
 - Your API key is used locally and never shared
 - Ensure you have permission to use and distribute test bank materials
+- Recommended max file size: 10MB for optimal performance

 ## 🐛 Troubleshooting

-### "Failed to fetch file from Google Drive"
-- Ensure the file is shared publicly
-- Check that the URL is correct

 ### "No questions were found"
 - Verify the document has clear, readable questions
 - Try a higher quality scan or image
 - Ensure text is readable (not blurry or low resolution)
+- Check that questions follow a standard format (numbered with options A, B, C, D)

 ### API Errors
-- Check your `VITE_GEMINI_API_KEY` in `.env`
+- Check your `VITE_AI_API_KEY` in `.env`
 - Verify you have API quota available
 - Ensure the API key has proper permissions
+- Check for rate limiting issues

+### Slow Processing
+- Large PDFs (50+ pages) may take longer to process
+- Complex layouts or scanned images require more processing time
+- Consider splitting very large documents

+### File Upload Issues
+- Ensure file size is under 10MB
+- Supported formats: PDF, PNG, JPG, JPEG, GIF, WebP, BMP
+- Check that the file is not corrupted

+## 📚 Documentation

+- **PROJECT_WORKFLOW.md** - Complete architecture and workflow documentation
+- **PROJECT_DIFFICULTY_ASSESSMENT.md** - Difficulty analysis for educators
+- **presentation-hackathon.html** - Competition presentation slides
+- **evaluation-criteria.html** - Judging criteria for competitions

+## 🎓 For Educators & Competition Organizers

+This project is designed as a learning tool and hackathon challenge:

+- **Time Estimate**: 4-8 hours for experienced developers
+- **Difficulty Level**: Intermediate to Advanced
+- **Key Learning Outcomes**: OOP, Design Patterns, AI Integration, Full-stack Development
+- **AI Usage**: Students can use AI coding assistants (ChatGPT, Copilot) to help code

 ## 📧 Support

-If you encounter any issues, please check the [GOOGLE_DRIVE_SETUP.md](./GOOGLE_DRIVE_SETUP.md) guide or open an issue on GitHub.
+If you encounter any issues, please open an issue on GitHub or refer to the documentation files.